 But the money-making pictures are definitely taken on the Eastern side of the pylon, where you can see the icon that is the Opera house.

 If you are contemplating of climbing the bridge vs the Pylon lookout then I have made a quick comparison for you.
 Climbing the actual bridge would be a priceless experience if you have the budget for it.
-If you are a budget conscious traveler and you are unsure, then underneath is more information for you:
+If you are a budget-conscious traveller and you are unsure, then underneath is more information for you:

 |Pylon Lookout||Bridge Climb|

 |Price||$ 15||From $ 163|

 Make the decision of climbing the bridge or going for the budget-friendlier option is completely up to you.

 PLANNING TO GO TO AUSTRALIA?
 THEN CHECK OUT SOME MORE TRAVEL TIPS HERE:

 If you enjoyed this post, please SHARE it for me!